-Shortage Level Percent Shortage Range Shortage Response Actions (Narrative description) 1 Up to 10% Implement Stage I of Burbank's Sustainable Water Use Ordinance 2 Up to 20% Implement Stage II of Burbank's Sustainable Water Use Ordinance 3 Up to 30% Implement Stage III of Burbank's Sustainable Water Use Ordinance 4 Up to 40% Implement Stage IV of Burbank's Sustainable Water Use Ordinance 5 Up to 50% Implement Stage V of Burbank's Sustainable Water Use Ordinance 6 NOTES: >50% Implement Stage VI of Burbank's Sustainable Water Use Ordinance
+Shortage Level Percent Shortage Range Shortage Response Actions (Narrative description) 1 Up to 10% Implement Stage I of Burbank's Sustainable Water Use Ordinance 2 Up to 20% Implement Stage II of Burbank's Sustainable Water Use Ordinance 3 Up to 30% Implement Stage III of Burbank's Sustainable Water Use Ordinance 4 Up to 40% Implement Stage IV of Burbank's Sustainable Water Use Ordinance 5 Up to 50% Implement Stage V of Burbank's Sustainable Water Use Ordinance 6 >50% Implement Stage VI of Burbank's Sustainable Water Use Ordinance

-Shortage Level Demand Reduction Actions Drop down list These are the only categories that will be accepted by the WUEdata online submittal tool.
+Submittal Ta able 8-2: Demand Reduction Actions Shortage Level Demand Reduction Actions Drop down list These are the only categories that will be accepted by the WUEdata online submittal tool.
 Select those that apply.
 How much is this going to reduce the shortage gap?
-Include units used (volume type or percentage) Additional Explanation or Reference (optional) Penalty, Charge, Other Enforcement?
-For Retail Suppliers Or Drop Down List dd additional rows as needed - Landscape - Limit landscape irrigation to specific days 3% Do not water outdoor landscaped areas more than fifteen (15) minutes per day per station and no more than three (3) days per week, yearround.
+Include units used (volume type or percentage) Additional Explanation or Reference (optional) Penalty, Charge, or Other Enforcement?
+For Retail Suppliers Only Drop Down List Add additional rows as needed ı Landscape - Limit landscape irrigation to specific days 3% Do not water outdoor landscaped areas more than fifteen (15) minutes per day per station and no more than three (3) days per week, yearround.
 Areas watered with low volume irrigation systems that require additional spray time are exempt from the 15-minute time restriction of this requirement, but must comply with the three (3) days per week watering limit.
 The three allowable irrigation days are Tuesdays, Thursdays and Saturdays.
-With the exception of attended hand- watering, irrigation will not be allowed any day outside of the requirement listed here.
-Attended hand- Yes

-I Landscape - Limit landscape irrigation to specific times 2% Do not water outdoor landscaped areas between the hours of 9:00 a.m. to 6:00 p.m. or during daylight hours from November through March except by use of attended hand-watering, or for very short periods of time for the express purpose of adjusting or repairing an irrigation system Yes ı Landscape - Restrict or prohibit runoff from landscape irrigation 1% Adjust sprinklers and irrigation systems to eliminate overspray and avoid run-off into streets, sidewalks, parking lots, alleys or other paved surfaces Yes
+With the exception of attended hand-watering, irrigation will not be allowed any day outside of the requirement listed here.
+Attended hand-watering is allowed any day of the week Do not water Yes ı Landscape - Limit landscape irrigation to specific times 2% Do not water outdoor landscaped areas between the hours of 9:00 a.m. to 6:00 p.m. or during daylight hours from November through March except by use of attended hand-watering, or for very short periods of time for the express purpose of adjusting or repairing an irrigation system Yes 1 Landscape - Restrict or prohibit runoff from landscape irrigation 1% Adjust sprinklers and irrigation systems to eliminate overspray and avoid run-off into streets, sidewalks, parking lots, alleys or other paved surfaces Yes